tomsWebConsulting/twcsl/Block/Form/Form Block Text Field Max Length/README.md

   * Site-wide

-    * This option is the one you want to use if you have multiple pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[form block text field max length.html][5]** to Website > Pages > Website Tools > Code Injection > FOOTER.
 Please see [Add